A Drug-Addicted Nurse’s Story of Recovery: A Tale of Hope

 The easy access to pharmaceuticals in the healthcare profession makes drug addiction in this environment disturbingly common.
 “It’s one of my biggest messages to the public: There are people — doctors, pharmacists, nurses, nurse anesthetists, a lot of them, a minimum of 10% of them, they say, are addicted, and you would never know by looking at the person.”
 It’s why she advocates for a more open dialogue about the problem and random drug screens for those in the medical profession, “because then you can intercede before everything falls apart.”

 Identifying those who need help is a point she wants to hammer home: Addicts aren’t just the skinny, haunted-looking people portrayed on TV shows.
-Anyone — your friend, your spouse, your child, your doctor, your nurse — can be addicted without showing a single sign.
+Anyone — your friend, your spouse, your child, your doctor, your nurse — can have an addiction without showing a single sign.

 When she was finally arrested for stealing drugs from the hospital, “I never had one person say, ‘Oh, I thought you were using.’
 It was shock and dismay.
 Nobody knew.
 Nobody.”